 What traps people in food poverty?
-What can help to unlock it?
+What can unlock it?

-Each Thursday lunchtime, local residents gather in what was once The Fossway pub, but what is now the Riverside Centre run by Living Word Church, for a free community meal and a get-together.
+Each Thursday lunchtime, a group of local residents gather in the old Fossway pub in Huntington Road.
+These days, it’s the Riverside Centre run by Living Word Church, and each week it hosts a free community meal and a get-together.

-Bev Smith, below, says: “A friend brought me one week, and I started coming back.
+Bev Smith (pictured at the top of this article), says: “A friend brought me one week, and I started coming back.
 At Christmas I was really struggling and I spoke to the church here and got help with food.
 Then I asked if I could help, and I now help out here in the kitchen.

 “I changed to Universal Credit in September.
 It’s working for me now that I’m back at work, but when I was off work with a broken ankle and depression, they stopped my ESA and working tax credits and I struggled.
 I’ve had to use the food banks more than three times.